Create and manage Network Load Balancer

 • Change the Target Group at Action and click the [Add] button.

-• Weightings can't be changed.
+• Weightings cannot be changed.

-• Click the [X] button to delete the added target group.
+• Click the [x] button to delete the added target group.

-4. Click the [OK] button.
+4. Click [OK].

 Network Load Balancer monitoring